AfnanShomar/ml-project-assig_1/README.md

 ## Introduction
 This project is for Git Assignment 1.
 ## Usage
 This repository demonstrates Git operations on my ML project.
-(Jere)
+(Afnan)

 ##
 This is FINAL MAIN VERSION